pearcebasmanm/rust-module/README.md

 - Remember to change both the "version" field, and the url of the "download" field

 ## Potential Goals
-- Interface with the Foundry API
+- Call Foundry API from Rust
 - Use a Rust UI framework